-Ten years after launching, the European Space Agency Rosetta spacecraft finally caught up to its target, Comet 67P.
-Rosetta, now 250 million miles from Earth, will travel along with the comet while it makes its way around the Sun measuring its activity as it goes through the process of forming a tail.
-Already Rosetta has detected and measured streams of water vapor spewing out of the comet at an estimated rate of 600 millilitres per second.
+Ten years after launching, the European Space Agency Rosetta spacecraft caught up to its target: Comet 67P.
+In 2014, Rosetta, now 250 million miles from Earth, traveled along with the comet while it made its way around the Sun measuring its increased activity including classic comet tail formation as it approached the sun.
+At one point Rosetta detected and measured streams of water vapor spewing out of the comet at an estimated rate of 600 milliliters per second.

-This water loss from the comet seems to have inspired Institute for Creation Research (ICR) science writer, Brian Thomas, to crunch some numbers to estimate the lifespan of this comet.
-Where his calculator leads him is to the conclusion that Comet 67P can’t be billions or even millions of years old.
-Here is his argument from an article entitled: European Spacecraft’s Comet Close-up a World First.
+It was this water loss measurement that seems to have inspired then Institute for Creation Research (ICR) science writer, Brian Thomas, to crunch some numbers in an attempt to estimate the lifespan of this comet.
+Where his calculator lead him was to the conclusion that Comet 67P couldn’t be billions or even millions of years old.
+Here is what he concludes in an article entitled: European Spacecraft’s Comet Close-up a World First.

 … first measurements from the Microwave Instrument for the Rosetta Orbiter, MIRO, suggested that the comet was emitting water vapour into space at about 300 millilitres per second,” according to the ESA.

 That’s over six-thousand gallons per day!
 At that rate, the whole comet—assuming it’s made entirely of water ice—would melt into space after only hundreds of thousands years.
 The dumbbell-shaped mass spans two and a half miles across its longest axis.
 If this comet was really a “primitive building block of the Solar System,” then it’s supposedly 4.5 billion years old.
 Why is it still around if it keeps getting smaller as it swings around the sun every six and a half years?